-Hot weather continues in France: 10 things not to do in a heatwave
+Weekend heatwave alert for France: 10 things not to do in hot weather

-Avoid cold showers and do not turn your air conditioning too low are among tips to stay cool as Météo France continues to warn of ‘canicule’ conditions
+Avoid cold showers and do not turn your air conditioning too low are among tips to stay cool, as Météo France places several departments on alert

 Contrary to common belief, taking cold showers actually makes your body temperature hotter in the long-run Pic: LarsZ / Shutterstock